SydneyMW/171Project/README.md

 ```

 ### 6. Model 3 &mdash; Support Vector Machine
-...
+The last model we created to classify the data is a support vector machine.

-To generate and fit the model:
+We generate the SVM with rbf kernel and fit the model with the training data set:
 ```
 svm = SVC(kernel="rbf", random_state=69420)
 svm.fit(X_train_mm,y_train)
 ```
-To evaluate model predictions:
+Then, we predicted the outcome of the testing set with the trained SVM:
 ```
 yhat = svm.predict(X_test_mm)
 print(classification_report(y_test, yhat))